Win More Often

 – Mark Moesta, Project Manager/Estimator, Oklahoma Disaster Restoration

-Violand’s Restoration Estimating program is facilitated by Tim Hull, CR.
-Tim has over 15 years’ experience developing professional estimates and working with adjustors and is a Violand Business Development Advisor specializing in personnel and business development.
+Violand’s Restoration Estimating program is facilitated by Timothy E. Hull, CR.
+Tim has over 15 years’ experience developing professional estimates and working with adjustors and is the Director of Operations at VMA, he specializes in personnel and business development.

-An inside look at Violand’s Restoration Estimating Class where Tim Hull, CR, explains additional roles a restoration estimator must play.
+An inside look at Violand’s Restoration Estimating Class where Timothy Hull, CR, explains additional roles a restoration estimator must play.